rholder/grepby/README.md

   By default, all of stdin is read and the aggregate counts are output to stdout.
 When --tail or --output are used or combined, counts are output to stderr and matching lines are output to stdout.
+When --invert is used, non-matching lines are output to stdout and counts are output to stderr.

 Options: